So why is Garbage on this best 1,000 albums ever thing?

 * I was going to make up a band name or two as part of that list for kicks, but turns out I really didn’t need to (yes, they are all real)!

-“Only Happy When It Rains” and “Stupid Girl” (along with the terrific “I Think I’m Paranoid,” off of Version 2.0 from 1998), are the songs that people are most likely to recall from the band these days.
+“Only Happy When It Rains” and “Stupid Girl” (along with the ferocious “I Think I’m Paranoid,” off of Version 2.0 from 1998), are the songs that people are most likely to recall from the band these days.
 Both work as mid-tempo alt rockers and hummable car stereo songs.

 Some stats & info about Garbage